MichelleD720/raspberrypi-setup-guide/Configuring-Micro-SD.md

 your MicroSD card.
 If there is no microSD card option shown then unplug and replug your reader.
 This will more than likely fix the issue.
 If that doesn't work, the issue could be hardware related, so try a different card or reader if you have one.
 ![{251C0540-A884-4F9A-B166-782A52DEDA5A}](https://github.com/user-attachments/assets/3841c1d0-b799-4b9d-a5d9-3376567a7a79)

 2.3 Go to edit setting we will now set up the card, so have a place to write down information ready.
 You'll also need to know your WIFI SSID (wifi name) and password.
+If you want a wireless connection
 ![{B62F8D32-5BED-4DD0-B542-28A3E64899B6}](https://github.com/user-attachments/assets/f051b527-9729-4233-a528-556c4835f0b5)

 2.4 For now copy what I have for the hostname.
 The password will be raspberrypi.
 All of these can be changed later once you've completed inital set up and remote access.